 Most hospital visits are due to lifestyle diseases like obesity, hypertension, diabetes and similar.
 These can be monitored with telehealth and patients can easily comply with a doctor’s instructions without going to the hospital.
 Patients can save travel costs and time by using telehealth for non-critical checkups.

 By integrating HealthKit and Google Fit in a telehealth app, people can get instructions for exercise, sleeping patterns, and nutrition.
 Their data gets encoded and the app can track the patient’s compliance and send a regular report to the physician.

 Coupled with wearable bio-trackers and e-prescription technology, telehealth promises to bring immense progress in healthcare service delivery.
 We’ve written an extensive article on telehealth here.
 Please spare some time to read it.
 You will learn a lot from it.

 The healthcare problems we face today present themselves as opportunities to create stable businesses for the visionary entrepreneur.
-Do you want to solve any of the medical challenges we’ve discussed by building your own health app?
+Do you want to solve any of the medical challenges we’ve discussed by custom developing your own app?